15 great CI/CD tools and how to choose

 Features:

-• CI/CD pipelines built for cloud-native apps: Improves build pipelines with caching, parallelization, flexible triggers, and integrations with popular tools, and reliable, fully automated continuous delivery.
+• CI/CD pipelines built for cloud-native apps: Improves build pipelines with caching, parallelization, flexible triggers, and integrations with popular tools, and reliable, fully automated Continuous Delivery.

 • Observability: It offers dashboards that provide visibility into code, configuration, and environment changes during the build and deployment process.